Car Insurance Under 50 Dollars

 Drop unnecessary coverage

-If you have an older car or one that’s not worth much, it might not make sense to carry full coverage.
+If you have an older car or one that’s not worth much, carrying full coverage doesn't make sense.
 Knowing when to drop collision or comprehensive coverage can help you avoid wasting money on full coverage car insurance.

 7. 7